 Unemployment Compensation, s.
-71.05 (6)(b)8 \$740,000 --- -----------
+71.05(6)(b)8 \$560,000 -- -----------

 Wisconsin excludes from income a portion of unemployment compensation when income falls below certain amounts.
 Taxable unemployment compensation equals the lesser of total unemployment compensation or 50% of the amount, if any, by which unemployment benefits plus the recipient's adjusted gross income (excluding unemployment compensation and certain disability benefits) exceed specified base amounts.
 The base amounts are: \$12,000 for single persons and married persons who file separately and lived apart from their spouses for the full tax year; \$18,000 for married persons filing a joint return; and \$0 for married persons who file separately but lived with their spouses for at least part of the tax year.
+Pandemic related unemployment compensation deductions will not be claimed until FY21.